The technical term for period pain is dysmenorrhoea. It derives from an ancient Greek expression which literally means ‘difficult monthly flow’.

 - Cuddle a hot water bottle.

-- Have a back and stomach massage.
-This is extremely effective for some women.
+- Back and stomach massage is effective for some women.

 - Wear loose fitting clothing in the couple of days prior to and during your period.

-- Do some gentle exercise such as yoga.
+- Gentle exercise such as yoga may help.
 A regular relaxation programme before the period is due and on the first few days helps to relax the muscles and improves blood supply to the pelvic area.

 - For fast relief, take a painkiller specifically designed for period symptoms.